Deacon Rockfish

 Colors

-Solid charcoal, dark gray, or bluish-black with a lighter belly; lacks the heavy mottling of similar species.
+Uniformly dark charcoal, blue-black, or solid grey body with a slightly lighter belly; lacks the distinct spotting or facial stripes of similar species.

 Key Features